 Many 90s WWE superstars made their way to Hollywood and are big-time action stars.
 Rock is a prime example of it.
-The other name is Batista.
+The other name is Bautista.
 All play badass characters in movies just as their WWE fame or character did.
-John Cena and Stone cold Austin are the other two noteworthy examples.
+John Cena and Stone Cold Austin are the other two noteworthy examples.

 These WWE superstars entertained us through their moves or acrobatics in the rings and inspired many to fight back in life during adversaries.
-Even during pro-wrestling matches, these superstars supported ordinary people for various reasons- especially the survivors of terminal diseases like cancer, a definite morale booster.
-Recent John Cena YouTube videos where the fans told him how his “never give up” mantra helped him fight their life’s setbacks made John Cena teared up a little.
+Even during pro-wrestling matches, these superstars supported common people for various reasons- especially the survivors of terminal diseases like cancer, a definite morale booster.
+Recent John Cena YouTube videos where the fans told how his “never give up” mantra helped them fight their life’s setbacks made John Cena teared up a little.